oshaughnessy/sierramountainll/_posts/2023-02-26-assessments-delayed.md

 ---
 title: 2023 Assessments Delayed
-tag: 2023, signups
+tag: 2023, signups, evaluations, tryouts
 ---

 Hello, SMLL baseball and softball families!
 We hope you're all doing okay through the power outages and winter cold.
-As you've probably guessed, our fields are not, so we're delaying our assessment days.
+As you've probably guessed, our fields are not, so we're delaying our evaluation days.
 We're working on alternative plans, and as soon as we have new dates, we'll let you all know.

 {% include figure image_path="/assets/images/smll-field-snow-home-20230225.jpg"